signalfx/integrations/gateway/README.md

 1. The ninth and tenth terms are '%', the default metric character, which indicates that they should be used for the metric name.

-This config also contains MetricName, the value of which will be prefixed onto the name of every metric emitted.
+This configuration also contains MetricName, the value of which will be prefixed onto the name of every metric emitted.

 Finally, note that the MetricPath contains five terms, but the DimensionsMap contains ten.
 This means that the MetricPath implicitly contains five additional metric terms that are '*' (match anything).

-If this config were used to process a metric named `cassandra.bbac.23.foo.primary.prod.nodefactory.node.counter.count`, it would output the following:
+If this configuration were used to process a metric named `cassandra.bbac.23.foo.primary.prod.nodefactory.node.counter.count`, it would output the following: